gregmarine/ByGregMarine.com/Blog/src/2024/10/25_inner-peace.md

 I'm not quite ready to write out my final thoughts for the day.
 But it was a great day.
 Once the game is over, I'll wrap up this entry...hehehe

+## 11:45pm

+CHERBOOM!!!
+DODGERS WIN!!!
+I jumped to my feet as if it were them winning the entire series...LOL Down by one run, Freeman hit a grand slam to win by three!!!
+Woohoo!!!
+One game down...three to go!

+Final thoughts for the day...hehehe

+I'm going to name this entry *Inner Peace*.
+I've been thinking about it quite a bit today.
+I've been doing well not overthinking for almost two weeks now.
+I've been drawing closer to God when I begin to spiral in thought.
+As a result, His peace has filled my soul.
+Having less of my own thoughts, and more of thoughts on Him, has been so freeing this and last week.